 Talk to us First

-Talk to us for a simply, painless pay-as-you-go implementation program and prepare NOW for Part NCC compliance!
+Talk to us for a simply painless pay-as-you-go implementation program and prepare for Part NCC compliance!

 Part NCC Applicability and Requirements

 The rules pertain to non-commercial complex (NCC) aircraft and will affect Operators of EASA registered aircraft or foreign registered aircraft with their principle place of business in the EU or EASA member state.

 The following operators are affected by EASA Air Operations Part-ORO, Part-NCC, and Part-SPA regulation and shall be compliant with the requirements on 25.
 August 2016:

 Non-commercial operators of complex motor-powered aircraft registered in an EASA State and having the principal place of business in an EASA State.